ahmadalege/mongodb/README.md

 # **MongoDB Querying and Aggregation Project**

-In this project, I will not be doing any major CRUD operation as I will use mongimport to create the database, collection, and to import the documents which are in JSON format.
+In this project, I will not be doing any major CRUD operation as I will use mongimport to create the database, collection, and import the documents which are in JSON format.

 > [!NOTE]
 > I will be using the mongo shell (mongosh) to carry out all the operations and not Mongo Atlas or any other third-party application.

-First, we need to login to the mongoDB server using 'mongosh' command and check our existing databases to ensure I'm not just working with a pre-existing database.
+First, we need to log in to the mongoDB server using 'mongosh' command and check our existing databases to ensure I'm not just working with a pre-existing database.

 ![1  checking existing databases](https://github.com/ahmadalege/mongodb/assets/131969880/3fb3509f-d517-43eb-805d-3dc115be4662)